sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 * **Number** - will allow you to do things like “greater than,” “less than,” or “equals.”
 Both decimal and integer values are accepted. *Example: The age of your recipient: 27*

 {% info %}
-You can have up to 20 custom fields of each type.
-This is means you can have 63 total custom fields, including the custom fields we provide by default.
+You can have up to 100 custom fields of each type.
 {% endinfo %}

 {% anchor h2 %}